Single mum and three little boys wanting to go to Australia for two months - suggestions for itinerary?

 I think Surfers paradise is the best place in the world to holiday when you have a family.

-I almost 6 years ago
+I about 6 years ago